 Halloween, admittedly, is certainly not celebrated or even recognized by everyone in your community.
 However, your personal opinion or belief surrounding Halloween won’t change the fact that on October 31st there will be a myriad of ghosts, ghoulies, goblins, witches and costumes reflected the latest pop culture trends wandering your neighbourhood in search of tasty treats.

 The risks at Halloween aren’t just restricted to our children.
-October 31st isn’t merely an opportunity for our youth to express their inner alter ego and collect obscene amounts of candy (much to the chagrin of dentists everywhere).
-Halloween celebrations historically extend to the young at heart and often include party-goers enjoying alcohol-related activities.
+October 31st is more than just an opportunity for our youth to express their inner alter ego and collect copious amounts of tasty treats (much to the chagrin of dentists everywhere).
+Halloween celebrations historically extend to the young at heart and can include party-goers enjoying alcohol-related activities.

 - Plan for a safe ride home or plan to stay over – never drive drunk